 An entry indicating the date and time of the last delivery in an order.

-MTCs shall not transport products other than Marijuana and Marijuana Products during times when MTCs are performing home deliveries.
+MTCs may not transport products other than Marijuana and Marijuana Products during times when MTCs are performing home deliveries.

 Manifests.

 Every home delivery shall have a manifest produced by the MTC.
 A manifest shall be completed in duplicate, with the original manifest remaining with the originating MTC, and a copy to be kept with the MTC agent during the delivery.
 The manifest shall be signed by the Registered Qualifying Patient or Caregiver receiving the Marijuana or Marijuana Products and the MTC agent acting on behalf of the MTC.
 A signed manifest shall serve as the written record of the completion of the delivery.